arifhaidari/terraform_deploy_model_web_database/README.md

 ### **Detailed Folder Explanations**

 1. **aws-data2**: Contains configurations to provision resources on AWS, such as EC2 instances, EBS volumes, and security groups.
-2. **kubernetes**: Configures the Kubernetes provider and includes Helm charts for deploying MySQL and WordPress applications.
+2. **kubernetes**: Configures the Kubernetes provider and includes Helm charts for deploying MySQL and web applications.
 This includes files for managing Kubernetes resources and testing connections using Helm.

 3. **n1_start**: Basic Terraform setup to initialize the project and practice foundational commands.